Clusters of gleaming RV’s, vans, and motorhomes flash into view, catching the light of the dry Arizona landscape as we pull into Quartzsite, Arizona.

 Receiving mail while in Quartzsite requires some creativity.
-From many Quartzsite RV veterans, we heard not to bother with the local post office for general delivery as they are simply overwhelmed by the demand.
+Many Quartzsite RV veterans advise us not to bother with the local post office for general delivery as they are simply overwhelmed by the demand.
 They only take general delivery customers from 12-1pm and “the line can be out the door and around the building.”
 Another option is Quiet Times on Main Street, open weekdays from 10am-4pm.
 They are your typical small-town fax/printing/mail and shipping/receiving center for UPS, Fed Ex, and more.

-Healthcare services are available in Quartzsite, but the facilities are likewise overwhelmed during January and February.
+You can find Healthcare services in Quartzsite, but the facilities are likewise overwhelmed during January and February.
 If you know you need to see a medical professional, do it before you come.
 La Paz Medical Clinic, just north of town, might squeeze you in.
 The nearest Urgent Care/Emergency Room is in Parker, AZ, 40 miles away.
 They are also very busy during the winter.

 Trash and Recycling

 If you are not staying in an area with dumpsters, take your trash to the Quartzsite Refuse Transfer Station, just off Hwy 95, about 3 miles north of town.
 Free of charge, open 7:30am-2:30pm, Sunday-Wednesday.